tomnGithub/disableSpellLightPatcher/README.md

-# unofficialReqtificatorLite
+# disableSpellLightPatcher
-Patcher that mimics some of the functions of the Reqtificator, allows you to patch selected ESPs and record types. https://www.nexusmods.com/skyrimspecialedition/mods/115746
+Patcher that removes light emit by spells in selected schools.
+Useful for making it so you are not detected while sneaking simply for having your spells out.